St. George Island (Florida): History

 Brown and Stocks envisioned developing St. George Island into an exclusive resort vacation destination and they used the money from the sale of the State Park to develop the island for residential and commercial use.
 Brown and Stocks also designed and developed a private gated upscale residential community on the west end of the island known as St. George's Plantation.
 Their vision for the Plantation included luxury single-family homes, condominiums, a 200-slip marina, a luxury hotel, and convention center, restaurants, a spa, horse stables, and an airport.
 But their commercial plans were systematically met with great resistance from environmentalists and politicians, and eventually even the homeowners themselves.
 Brown and Stocks dissolved their partnership in 1981, but they each continued to develop their respective interests on the island.
 Brown developed the Plantation through a new venture, Gene D. Brown and Company, on a smaller scale that includes a community center and an airstrip for residents.
 Today St George's Plantation boasts hundreds of multi-million-dollar luxury homes inside a private gated community.

 As part of Leisure Properties’ sale of the State Park land back in 1973, Gene Brown also negotiated an agreement with the State of Florida to build a water system to provide potable water to the island.
 That private utility company still exists today.
 Now known as Water Management Services, Inc., the utility company is regulated by the Public Service Commission and the Department of Environmental Protection and provides water to over 2000 service locations on the island.

 St. George Island has now become one of Florida's most coveted beach vacation destinations.
 The island “consistently rates as one of the top beaches in the United States with miles of uncrowded expanses for sunning and shelling, clear Gulf waters for swimming and fishing, and pristine marshes for a wildlife viewing.”
 In 2022, foremost beach expert Dr. Beach ranked St. George Island number 4 on his 2022 Top 10 Beaches list.
+In 2023, Dr. Beach ranked St. George Island the number 1 beach in the United States on his 2023 Top 10 Beaches list.